CRSpeight/100-days-of-code/log.md

 **Thoughts**: Productive day at work today, worked on programming during my lunch break and an hour after work and then went to the local FCC meetup where I got the rest of the intermediate coding challenges done.
 Right now I'm trying to decide if I want to proceed with the advanced challenges or take a break to focus on the project portion.

+### Day 22: March 20th, 2018

+**Today's Progress**:  Got first project linked back up and did some tutorials.

+**Thoughts**: Diverging into the projects section, revisited the portfolio project I did before and linked it up to my FCC account since I felt a bit rusty on the HTML/CSS portion.
+I'm going to focus a fair bit on the portfolio project, still having issues with the navigation bar at the top though.

+**Link(s) to work**: [FCC Project: Tribute Page](https://codepen.io/Paradisio/pen/PJqbdo)

 <!---
 ### Day 1: September 26, 2017